By Nikki M.G. Cole, HEAL Membership Engagement & Training Lead

 Lights.
 They radiate from the smiles of the amazing women who operate Café Mayapan – a cooperatively owned restaurant, café, childcare and organizing space in the middle of Barrio Chamizal of El Paso.
 Shout out to Lorena and Hilda, the inspiring and disciplined leaders of Las Mujeres Obreras, who showed our SoPL cohort the strength and importance of ongoing community-based political education and practice.
 Shout out to Valerie who gifted me with real natural honey and herbal teas harvested locally.

 Sounds.
-They vibrate out of the jarana jarochas and requinto jarochos to fill the vast desert with the spirit of resistance and self-love.
-Shout out to Victoria, Francisco, Rubi, and Javi for sharing and inviting me and all of the SoPL leaders into the culture.
+They vibrate out of the requinto and segunda jaranas to fill the vast desert with the spirit of resistance and self-love.
+Shout out to Victoria, Francisco, Rubi, and Yahvi for sharing and inviting me and all of the SoPL leaders into the culture.

 As a Black woman, and a leader of the HEAL Food Alliance and trainer for the School of Political Leadership, my experience in El Paso recommitted me to be in solidarity with indigenous and immigrant communities.
 Whether it’s about food justice, or economic justice, housing, land or educational justice – we absolutely must love one another and have each other’s backs.
 Speaking of which, I need to call the love warrior Victoria Quevedo (who as I mentioned, is one of our star SoPL leaders) and see how I can help hold accountable the elected officials who are failing the indigenous communities of the Paso Del Norte region RIGHT NOW!